• Skip to primary navigation

 When you add hot chutney to jars, the hot air above the chutney is expanded.
 Once the lid has been put on, and the chutney cools, the air will contract, helping to create a tighter seal.

 It may seem as though your chutney will never thicken.
 This could be caused by the amount of liquid in the fruit.
-Just increase the heat slightly and cook it for longer so that the excess liquid has a chance to evapourate.
+Just increase the heat slightly and cook it for longer so that the excess liquid has a chance to evaporate.
 When doing this, stir frequently so that the chutney does not burn on the hot pan.

 Save for later

-If you would like to try this green tomato chutney for yourself why not pin the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to try this green tomato chutney for yourself why not pin the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

 Alternatively, you can save the recipe by clicking on the floating heart icon on the right-hand side of the screen.

-Other recipes
+Related recipes

-The recipe
+📋The recipe

 Easy green tomato chutney